geoffreybennett/alsa-scarlett-gui/docs/iface-large.md

 ## Startup

 The Startup window is used to configure settings that are applied/relevant when the interface is powered on.
+Open it with View → Startup or press Ctrl-T.

 ![Startup Window](../img/window-startup.png)